-His career boasts performances with the world-renowned Cleveland Orchestra, as well as at The Rock and Roll Hall of Fame.
-In New York City, he has appeared at Sardi’s, Club 21, Tavern on the Green, and Trump Tower.
+Mike Petrone's jazz piano trio has received acclaim across the globe for their sophisticated and elegant recordings of the Great American Songbook.
+He has also performed with the world-renowned Cleveland Orchestra, as well as at The Rock and Roll Hall of Fame.
+In New York City, he has appeared at Sardi’s, Club 21, Tavern on the Green, and Trump Tower, and in Las Vegas, at Caesar's Palace.
 He has worked with Broadway legend, and Tony winner, Jim Dale, with Grammy winners, Kathleen Battle, and Leonard Slatkin in classical music, and with Motown legends The Funk Brothers in popular music.